erysdren/qmdlview/README.md

 a software-rendered quake model viewer written in C. currently only supports standard version 6 quake mdl files.

+it can run on modern platforms with SDL2 or on DOS with VGA mode 13.

 ## todo

 - add support for onseam texture coords